sabeechen/hassio-google-drive-backup/README.md

 ## About

-A complete and easy way to back up your Home Assistant snapshots to Google Drive.
+A complete and easy way to back up Home Assistant to Google Drive.

 This is for you if you want to quickly set up a backup strategy without much fuss.
 It doesn't require much familiarity with Home Assistant, its architecture, or Google Drive.
 Detailed install instructions are provided below but you can just add this repo, click install and open the Web UI.
 It will tell you what to do and only takes a few simple clicks.
 [Detailed install instructions are below](#detailed-install-instructions) if that doesn't seem clear.

 ### Features Overview

-- Creates snapshots on a configurable schedule.
+- Creates backups on a configurable schedule.
-- Uploads snapshot to Drive, even the ones it didn't create.
+- Uploads backups to Drive, even the ones it didn't create.
-- Clean up old snapshots in Home Assistant and Google Drive, so you don't run out of space.
+- Clean up old backups in Home Assistant and Google Drive, so you don't run out of space.
 - Lots of options for customization, but never requires you to write a yaml file.
-- Restore from a fresh install or recover quickly from disaster by uploading your snapshots directly from Google Drive.
+- Restore from a fresh install or recover quickly from disaster by uploading your backups directly from Google Drive.
 - Integrates with Home Assistant Notifications and provides sensors you can trigger off of.
-- Notifies you when something goes wrong with your snapshots.
+- Notifies you when something goes wrong with your backups.
 - Super easy installation and configuration.
 - Privacy-centric design philosophy.
 - Comprehensive documentation.